shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 The following table lists the entire herd with individual asking prices.
 The entire herd may be purchased for $5000.00 as a whole.

 This list is missing some data just because I am lazy and have not had a chance to dig through all my paperwork

-Goats are dual ADGA and AGS registered (except wethers).
+Goats are dual ADGA and AGS registered/registerable (except wethers).
 Only ADGA information is listed below

 ## Entire Herd Package - $5000.00